shmorri/docs-casa-prod/docs/source/user-guide.md

 ## Password Reset

-To change your password, navigate to `Password Reset`.
+If enabled by the system administrator, Casa can also be used to change your password.

+Navigate to the `Password Reset` widget.
 Enter your current and new passwords, then click `Change password`.

 ![change-password](./img/password-reset-casa.png)

-## Managing linked accounts
+## Account linking

 To manage accounts linked to outside sources, navigate to `Account Linking` on the left-hand menu.